exonum/exonum-doc/src/contributing.md

 !!! note
     This contribution guide is partially derived from [the Bitcoin contribution guide][btc-contrib].

+!!! summary "TL;DR"
+    Use pull requests, use [git commit message conventions][git:messages], listen to peer reviews, and you should be fine.

 ## Contributor Hierarchy

 In terms of structure, there is no particular concept of “Exonum core developers”